barmalry84/check_code/README.md

-**Basic information.**
+**Basic information**

 This is a code for deploying web-applications using VPC/EC2/ALB/CloudWatch in AWS.
 Example of docker application is taken from here: https://github.com/autopilotpattern/hello-world.

 **The automation includes:**

-1. Terraform modules for VPC, Traget Group, Application Load Balancer, Autoscaling group, CloudWatch alarms
+1. Terraform modules for VPC, Target Group, Application Load Balancer, Autoscaling group, CloudWatch alarms
-2. Python3 small self-written framework for dealing with creation/deletion AWS resources, managing terraform modules and variables
+2. Python3 framework(created in scope of the test task) for dealing with creation/deletion AWS resources, managing terraform modules and variables
 3. Configuration files for AWS resources and application
 4. Dockerfile to run framework locally or on CI system